box/box-openapi/docs/structure.md

 ---

 As it would be unwieldy to maintain our API specification as one massive OpenAPI file, we instead have opted to break the specification into a file for every API endpoint (**path**) and every object model (**schema**).

-The OpenAPI specication is **build** by starting at the `content/openapi.yml` file, resolving every reference (signified by `$ref` fields) to other files, and writing out the compiled specification to `build/openapi.json`
+The OpenAPI specification is **build** by starting at the `content/openapi.yml` file, resolving every reference (signified by `$ref` fields) to other files, and writing out the compiled specification to `build/openapi.json`